 Project signage will reflect the cost of construction engineering, project bid award and sales tax.

-- Construction budget for the NE 6th St. to I-5 Widening and Express Toll Lanes project is $334 million.
+- The construction contract amount for the Bellevue to Lynnwood Widening and Express Toll Lanes project was $155.5 million.

 How can I get more information?